chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

 ## Setup Disaster Recovery Cluster For OnPrem Deployment

-Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point, if an RPO of 1 to 24 hours is acceptable then using a typical backup and restore strategy for your disaster recovery plan is recommended.
+Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point, if an RPO of 1 to 24 hours is acceptable, then using a typical backup and restore strategy for your disaster recovery plan is recommended.
-Typically these two clusters should be located in different data centers or cloud provider regions.
+Typically, these two clusters should be located in different data centers or cloud provider regions.

 ### Requirements

 1. Two identical clusters located in different data centers or cloud provider regions
-1. Network accessible storage (NAS), object store (S3), available in both data centers/regions
+1. Network accessible storage (NAS), object store (S3,Minio,Google Cloud Storage), available in both data centers/regions
 1. Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.

 In the above approach, there will be 2 identical clusters